 Thanks to Desjardins, students from the schools that have won the draw of the Sharpen your grey Matter and Get Up and Move contests will come together for a big celebration.

 The two-day event will be held in June, the same weekend as the 1,000-km event.
 Games, a concert, a dinner and accommodation for the night will be organized for students.
 The next day they will return home with great memories.

 The elementary school in each administrative region in Québec with the most GRAND DÉFI* cubes accumulated will be eligible to win the Grand Prize, which will be drawn at random.
 The chances of winning the draw are determined by cube level: bronze (1 chance), silver (2 chances), gold (3 chances).

 - Gold cube – 510 GRAND DÉFI cubes per student

 - Silver cube – 360 to 509 GRAND DÉFI cubes per student

 2 chances to win

 - Cubes bronze – 260 to 359 GRAND DÉFI cubes per student

 *GRAND DÉFI cubes = average grey matter cubes per student + average energy cubes per student.

-The Grand Prize will coincide with the finale of the 1,000-km event, which will make for an even grander moment.
-The 1,000-km event is the "adult" component of the Grand défi Pierre Lavoie.
+The 1,000-km event is the “adult” component of the Grand défi Pierre Lavoie.
 It is a spectacular cycling marathon that brings together 1000 cyclists who ride in relay behind Pierre Lavoie, who travels along the entire 60-hour circuit between Saguenay–Lac-Saint-Jean and Montréal.